LukasThrane/LukasThrane/README.md

-# Project I've worked on
+# Projects I've worked on

 ## 🔹 [Graidable](https://graidable.com/)
 Founded and developed **Graidable.com** — a copilot for educators to streamline grading and feedback.